svenssonjoel/lispBM/README.md

 10. (DONE) Port to STM32f4 - 128K ram platform (will need big changes). (surely there will be some more bugs)
 11. (DONE) Add STM32f4 example code (repl implementation)
 11. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
+12. Port to Raspberry pi 32Bit Bare-metal.
-12. Port to X86_64 linux. (going 64bit involves some big changes)
+13. Port to X86_64 linux. (going 64bit involves some big changes)
-13. Port to Raspberry pi 64Bit Bare-metal.
+14. Port to Raspberry pi 64Bit Bare-metal.
+15. Reduce size of builtins.c and put platform specific built in functions elsewhere.
+16. Implement 'progn' facility.
+17. Add facilities for "pre-parsing" and for uploading "heap-images" to a running system.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`